ES-Nix/es/src/templates/nix-flakes-home-manager-zsh/README.md

 keep-env-derivations = true
 ```

-This way, unless overriden in the CLI call it would not
+This way, unless overriden in the CLI, calling it would not
-garbage colect store files that would be necessary to develop
+garbage colect store files that are necessary to `nix develop`.

 For the remote builder it may set it like: